Introduction¶

 How Sync Works¶

 ComposeFlux runs a Git sync loop in daemon mode (run command).
-It performs an initial sync at startup, then checks the remote Git repository for changes and syncs again when updates are detected:
+It performs an initial sync at startup, then checks the

 - Pulls latest commits